 Participate in an orientation to learn what CALPELRA's standards are, how to find arbitration awards, and suggestions for locating other resources you'll need to write your paper.
 View the full Academy schedule for the next scheduled orientation.

 Conduct your research and analysis on the selected arbitrator(s).
-Your analysis must be written using CALPELRA's Master (CLRM) Certification Paper Guidelines and organized using Organizing Your CLRM Certification Paper: A Guide.
+Your analysis must be written using CALPELRA's Labor Relations Academy Master (CLRM) Certification Paper Guidelines.

 Submit a final draft of your CLRM certification paper for approval.
 This stage may involve several revisions or instructions to perform additional research and/or analysis.